Homosexuality in pre-Columbian Peru: Destruction

 Many of the ceramics, along with most indigenous icons, were smashed.
-In the 1570s, Toledo and his clerical advisers organized to eliminate sodomy, masturbation and a common social practice which roughly translated from the native Quechua means "trial marriage".
+In the 1570s, Toledo and his clerical advisers organized to eliminate sodomy, masturbation, and a common social practice that was roughly translated from the native Quechua as "trial marriage."
 As Terrazos describes, "You couldn't talk about them because they were considered [pornographic]."
-They were prohibited due to "taboo imposed by the Christian religion that men have sex only for procreation and that women do not experience sexual pleasure."
+They were prohibited by the "taboo imposed by the Christian religion that men have sex only for procreation and that women do not experience sexual pleasure."

 Survival

-In spite of this organized effort to destroy these artifacts, many have survived to the present day.
-For decades, the erotic ceramics were locked away from the public, accessible only to an elite group of Peruvian social scientists.
+In spite of the organized effort to destroy these artifacts, many have survived to the present day.
+Some are currently used in personal religious worship by a few Quechua and Aymara speaking Indigenous communities in the Andean region.
+For decades, the erotic ceramics were locked away from the public and accessible only to an elite group of Peruvian social scientists.
 Occasionally and reluctantly they were made available to select foreign researchers from the United States and Europe.
-The Larco Museum in Lima, Peru is well known for its gallery of pre-Columbian erotic pottery.
+The Larco Museum in Lima, Peru, is famous for its gallery of pre-Columbian erotic pottery.